 The Harding University Master of Science in Applied Dietetics Practice program is a distance education program, where professional didactic courses in the curriculum are delivered online.
-Courses will be entirely asynchronous with recorded class lectures/activities.
+Courses are mostly asynchronous with recorded class lectures/activities.
 Please refer to "Distance Learning Requirements and Expectations" for more information (pg.
 25).
-Some courses will require students to meet online synchronously for intensives and students will be notified in advance of the dates and times of the intensives.
+Some courses require students to meet online synchronously for activities.
+Students are notified in advance of the dates and times of these activities.

-Students are also required to attend an on-campus orientation prior to starting in the Fall and a Spring Intensive during their first year.
-Students will be notified in advance of the dates and times of these on-campus events.
-The purpose of on-campus intensive is for students to receive training in nutrition assessment and Nutrition Focused Physical Exam and improve skill development through interprofessional activities and in-person counseling sessions and presentations.
+Students are also required to attend an on-campus orientation prior to starting in the Fall and an on-campus Spring Intensive during their first year.
+Students are notified in advance of the dates and times of these oncampus events.
+The purpose of the on-campus intensive is for students to receive training in nutrition assessment and the Nutrition Focused Physical Exam and improve skill development through simulation, presentations, and interprofessional activities.